Top 10 Highest Paid Personal Trainers in America

 #9 – Tracy Anderson

-Tracy Anderson is the personal trainer for Madonna, Gwyneth Paltrow, and creator of the Tracy Anderson Method of physical training, which is a Pilates-style program that is being introduced at new fitness studios.
-Anderson’s first workout studio opened in New York’s Tribeca in 2009, and more studios opened in Asia and Australia soon after.
+Tracy Anderson is the personal trainer for Madonna and Gwyneth Paltrow.
+She is also the creator of the Tracy Anderson Method of physical training, which is a Pilates-style program.
+Anderson’s first workout studio opened in New York’s Tribeca in 2009, and her program is now worth $100 million.

 She invented an exercise machine called the hybrid body reformer and has introduced many new exercise moves and stretches.
-She emphasizes low weights and lots and lots of reps, like up to 60 for most clients, but 100 for Madonna, two hours a day, six days a week.
+She emphasizes low weights and a lot of reps; up to 60 for most clients, but 100 for Madonna, two hours a day, six days a week.

 What’s the Secret to Their Success?